thomanil/findinglines/README.md

 pixels. [findinglines.net](http://findinglines.net) is a simple blog/journal where I post some of the stuff I produce along the way.

-I don't want to fiddle around with the web interface at DeviantArt or some Wordpress blog each time I post something.
+I don't want to fid-dle around with the web interface at DeviantArt or some Wordpress blog each time I post something.
 And I want it to be maintenance free.
 Therefore it's set up as a static site generated out of Emacs org-files and images I upload to Dropbox as I go along.